iluvjava/Maths/Notebook 2.0/AMATH 515/Strong Wolfe Condition.md

 ---
 ### **Intro**

-Given a descned direciton, we search for the best step size into the directon.
+> Given a descned direciton, we search for the best step size into the directon that assures a balance between sufficient objective decrease and suffcient stepsize.
+>

 In the relevant file above, we had steepest descend and the armijo line search.

-Here we introduce the: **Strong Wolfe Condition**
+Here we introduce the: **Strong Wolfe Condition**.

 List of parameters: